ThanHlaOo/PHP_training/tutorials/tutorial_08/readme.txt

-# Run 'config.php' to create database and table
+# Run 'config.php' to create database and All tables
 # Change Mysql Username Password in 'connect.php'